xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 ```

-You can also specify how many results you want to get and if the Cloud API should use the latest model or the last stable model.
+You can also specify how many predictions you want to get and if the Cloud API should use the latest model or the last stable model.

 ## Running a custom model

 To run a custom model you first need a TensorFlow Lite model which you have to upload to the Firebase console of your project.
-For this go to `ML Kit` -> `Custom` in the console.
+For this, go to `ML Kit` -> `Custom` in the console.
 This is where you can easily update your models afterwards as well.
-In our case we will use [MobileNet v2](https://arxiv.org/abs/1801.04381) as our custom model.
+In our case, we will use [MobileNet v2](https://arxiv.org/abs/1801.04381) as our custom model.

 The second step is to add the following pod to your Podfile:
 ```
 pod 'Firebase/MLModelInterpreter'
 ```

 Next, we will create a view controller to run our model.